scenariomartin/EnglishWords/words.md

 flavour Eng ,you'd see how amazing our flavour palate is.
  favour
-fragrant j fragrance n [ˈfreɪɡrəns] ,what good is it to have a flower that looks beautiful bus is not fragrant? rotten  ,rotten egg. rot 1vn spice 2 [spaɪs] spicy pepper 2 paper
+fragrant j fragrance n [ˈfreɪɡrəns] ,what good is it to have a flower that looks beautiful bus is not fragrant? rotten j ,rotten egg. rot 1vn spice 2 [spaɪs] spicy pepper 2 paper